 Another very important thing you will want to know if you want to file for bankruptcy under the Chapter 7 law is related to the fact that you cannot receive bankruptcy discharge.
 Furthermore, any type of secured loan (including mortgages) will be considered separately and it will not be affected by the decision of declaring bankruptcy (thus, the lenders that have given you secured loans will not have a share in what the trustee will sell from your company).

 The laws behind bankruptcy in general can be quite complex and in some cases they may even vary from one state to another.
-When it comes to businesses, everything can get even more complicated and this is why choosing a great bankruptcy lawyer is more than important (as a matter of fact, as a business filing for bankruptcy you cannot even choose to represent yourself, such as in the case of the individuals doing the same thing).
+When it comes to businesses, everything can get even more complicated and this is why choosing a great dallas bankruptcy is more than important (as a matter of fact, as a business filing for bankruptcy you cannot even choose to represent yourself, such as in the case of the individuals doing the same thing).